Seif-Elmezaien/Stroke-Detection/README.md

-Hey This read me is gonna be modified# Stroke-Detection /Users/seifeldenelmizayen/Desktop/Aman_Data_Intern/Third Task Better
+Hey This read me is gonna be modified